tramachandran/rule-editor/README.md

 Mock APIs is hosted on "https://my-json-server.typicode.com/tramachandran/rule-editor" and the sample data is available in db.json file....
+Get call works fine,
+Whereas Post, Put, Delete works fine but they really don't update the db.json file.
+"Message from my-json-server team (the resource will not be really updated on the server but it will be faked as if)".
+So the changes are not persisted.

+### Db.json
+The file db.json contains the default rules set which is used for rendering rule cards  and each data represents the various forms of rule with different conditions.
+The put and post call for creating and updating the rule will console log the data structure of the rule gets created....
+For sample data structure for rule please refer to db.json file
+"Delete" rule is not implemented on rules list screen.

+### Default Data sets
+Fields, Operations and Items are currently used from files inside model folder, later this data can be moved to server and fetched using useEffect method....

 ###  To run the Application